-- (1) Agreements in force as of December 31, 2016 that have terms dependent on project milestone dates are based on the estimated dates as of December 31, 2016. - (2) Construction obligations primarily relate to the EPC contracts for Trains 3 through 5 of theLiquefaction Project.
-The estimated remaining cost pursuant to our EPC contracts as of December 31, 2016 is included.
-A discussion of these obligations can be found at Note 14-Commitments and Contingencies of our Notes to Consolidated Financial Statements. - (3) Purchase obligations consist of contracts for which conditions precedent have been met, and primarily relate to natural gas supply, transportation and storage services, as well as maintenance contracts for the Liquefaction Project.
-As project milestones and other conditions precedent are achieved, our obligations are expected to increase accordingly. - (4) Based on the total debt balance, scheduled maturities and interest rates in effect at December 31,2016.
-See Note 11-Debt of our Notes to Consolidated Financial Statements. - (5) Operating lease obligations primarily relate to land sites related to the Sabine Pass LNG terminal.
-A discussion of these obligations can be found in Note 13-Leases of our Notes to Consolidated Financial Statements. - (6) Obligations arising through intercompany service agreements include only fixed fees and do not include variable fees.
+Agreements in force as of December 31, 2017 that have terms dependent on project milestone dates are based on the estimated dates as of December 31, 2017.

+- (2) Based on the total debt balance, scheduled maturities and interest rates in effect atDecember 31, 2017.
+See Note 11-Debt of our Notes to Consolidated Financial Statements. - (3) Construction obligations relate to the EPC contract for Train 5 of the Liquefaction Project.
+The estimated remaining cost pursuant to our EPC contracts as of December 31, 2017 is included.
+A discussion of these obligations can be found at Note 15-Commitments and Contingencies of our Notes to Consolidated Financial Statements. - (4) Purchase obligations consist of contracts for which conditions precedent have been met, and primarily relate to natural gas supply, transportation and storage services for the Liquefaction Project.
+As project milestones and other conditions precedent are achieved, our obligations are expected to increase accordingly. - (5) Operating lease obligations primarily relate to land sites related to the Sabine Pass LNG terminal.
+A discussion of these obligations can be found in Note 14-Leases of our Notes to Consolidated Financial Statements. - (6) Obligations arising through intercompany service agreements include only fixed fees and do not include variable fees.
 A discussion of these obligations can be found in Note 12-Related Party Transactions of our Notes to Consolidated Financial Statements.

 In addition, in the ordinary course of business, we maintain letters of credit and have certain cash restricted in support of certain performance obligations of our subsidiaries.
-As of December 31, 2016, we had \$368.7 million aggregate amount of issued letters of credit under the SPL Working Capital Facility and \$604.9 million of current restricted cash.
+As of December 31, 2017, we had \$750 million aggregate amount of issued letters of credit under our credit facilities and \$1.6 billion of current and non-current restricted cash.
 For more information, see Note 4-Restricted Cash of our Notes to Consolidated Financial Statements.